Asian Americans in Houston: Pakistanis

 In 2007 the Pakistani-American Association of Greater Houston (PAGH) stated that about 60,000 people of Pakistani origin lived in Greater Houston and that many of them lived in Southwest Houston.
 As of 2000, over 70% of the Muslims in Houston are Indian or Pakistani.

+Similar to Indian immigrants, Pakistani immigrants came to Houston during the Cold War.
+The passing of the 1965 Immigration Act brought highly educated immigrants and opportunistic hopefuls.

 Bangladeshis

 The Bangladesh Association, Houston (BAH, বাংলাদেশ এসোসিয়েশন, হিউস্টন), Bangladesh Students Association at the University of Houston, and Bangladesh Society of Greater Houston are the Bangladeshi groups in the city.

+The initial immigration of Bangladeshis to the United States was kickstarted after the independence of Bangladesh in 1971, though it is important to note that there is not a large population of Bangladeshi-Americans in Houston.